 The Struggles of Finding a Job With Rheumatoid Arthritisby Lene Andersen, MSW Patient Advocate

 The only time your employer is entitled to know about your medical condition is if you request accommodations.
 Under the Americans with Disabilities Act (ADA), you have the right to request reasonable accommodations that will make you better able to complete your work.
-Depending on the job and employer, this might even include flexible hours or the ability to work from home.
+Depending on the job, this might even include flexible hours or the ability to work from home.
 You can ask for accommodation during the interview, if you receive a job offer, or even after you start working.
 The Job Accommodation Network has more information.

 If working a traditional 9-to-5 job is very difficult for you, another option is to look into freelancing.
-Many people with chronic illnesses opt to freelance because they can work from home and make their own hours.
-While working from home has its benefits, it also comes with some hazards, the main ones being not having a steady income and not having access to affordable health insurance, both of which are essential for managing RA.
+Many people with chronic illnesses opt to freelance because it allows them to work from home and make their own hours.
+While working from home has its benefits, it also comes with some hazards, the main ones being not having a steady income and not having access to affordable health insurance.
+Both can be essential for managing RA.

 Above all, be happy

 The most important thing in all of this is to do what you love if at all possible.
 If having RA means you have limited time and energy (due to flares and appointments), you don’t want to waste it on doing something that doesn’t make you happy.
 For some, that happiness comes from working in a job that is their passion.
 For others, the knowledge that working allows them to have insurance and to support their family is what makes them happy.